neonov1y/speaker_diarization/README.md

 ```
 Under <input_file> set input mp4 or wav file for which you want to perform speaker dizarization.

+After running the application script, you will find the "result_dir" directory in the directory from which you ran the script.
+The "result_dir" directory will include the csv report and directories with audio file cuts by speaker.

 ## Running Log

 After running the application script, you will find the log file "running.log" in the directory from which you ran the script.